machines-reading-maps/rumsey/index.md

 Only maps that have been geo-referenced can be searched by the text they contain.

-Using the Advanced Search, you can perform combined searches of Catalog Data and map text.
+Using the Advanced Search, you can perform combined searches of Catalog Data and Text on Maps.
+In the Advanced Search, you also can specify which version of the Text on Maps you want to search.
+Read more about these options **here**.

+- “Mapkurator output” - mapKurator's predicted transcription of text within its predicted bounding polygon
+- “MapKurator output (post-processed)” - output from mapKurator's PostOCR module which updates text content based on a fuzzy string match to a dictionary of OpenStreetMap feature names (content in this field is always CAPITALIZED).
+- “User annotations” - updates to mapKurator predictions by users like you
+- “All Text on Maps” - combination of all of the above